chaseste/csv_to_json/README.md

 # Transforms
 As of now only Allergy | Problem transforms were written.

+## Identity Transform
+Each record in the CSV will have a corresponding json record in the output file.
+This is the default

+## Combine Transform
+Records for the same person in the CSV will be combined into a single JSON record in the output file.
+A person is considered the same when they have the same name, birth date and gender.

 ## Transform.py
-The transformation script takes in three arguments.
-The type of transformation, the "in" directory to scan and the "out" directory to write the json files to.
+The transformation script takes in four arguments.
+The type of transformation, the "in" directory to scan and the "out" directory to write the json files to are required.
+The option (-c or -C) to combine records for a person is optional.
 The output file will maintain the original csv file name.
 Upon completion the csv file will be deleted from the "in" directory.

 ```
-python transform.py type in_dir out_dir
+python transform.py type in_dir out_dir option
 ```

 ## Cython (Optional)